 There are signs that this is beginning to happen.
 The rise of interest in sound as a medium for mindfulness practices, accelerated by the dire impacts on mental health and need for meaningful social connection triggered by the COVID-19 pandemic, is part of a wider shift towards reappraising the listening sense and its importance in our lives.
 A wide range of innovation is happening around audio technologies and media, from the rise of social audio like Clubhouse, to new ways of enjoying storytelling through screenless story boxes for kids, and experiments in participative audio games.
 These trends point to a desire to return to the old ways of communicating so deeply embedded in our collective psyche and behavior, using technology to enhance rather than dramatically transform it.

 And in the health and wellness space, an increase in scientific studies examining the relationship between sound, neuro-physiology and the felt experience is now establishing the evidence-based benefits of sound practices in promoting calm, reducing anxiety and depression. and even using low-frequency sound and vibration to tackle chronic physical ailments like fybromalgia.

-In the next installment in this three-part series, we will look at some of the science around sound as a tool for health and wellness in more detail, and highlight some interesting new technologies and creative applications (including our own!).
+In the next installment in this two-part series, we will look at some of the science around sound as a tool for health and wellness in more detail, and highlight some interesting new technologies and creative applications (including our own!).